amafajar/car-park/README.md

 How to Start the Application
 -

-1. This project using java 21 and Spring Boot Version 3.1.5
+1. This project using **java 21** and **Spring Boot Version 3.1.5**
+2. This project using **Spring Webflux** framework https://docs.spring.io/spring-framework/reference/web/webflux.html
-2. Currently using PostgreSQL as database.
+3. Currently using PostgreSQL as database.
 Init schema using *flyway* https://flywaydb.org/.
 DDL can be seen on resources/db/migration
-3. Use endpoint {**baseURL**}/car-park/v1/health-check to check if the app running correctly
+4. Use endpoint {**baseURL**}/car-park/v1/health-check to check if the app running correctly

 External Parties
 -